vcflib/bio-vcf/README.md

 Note that only valid method names in lower case get picked up this way.
 Also by convention normal is sample 1 and tumor is sample 2.

-Even shorter r is an alias for rec (nyi)
+Even shorter r is an alias for rec

 ```sh
   bio-vcf --eval "r.original.gt" < file.vcf